Idaho Teen Reading Challenge

 Q: Can I edit these in Canva and add my library’s logo?

 A: Sure!
-Here are Canva links to the bookmarks, tracking sheets, and journal (the file sizes are REALLY big, so here is the link to part 1 and here is part 2)
+Here are Canva links to the bookmarks, tracking sheets, and journal.

 Q: Is there a way to get a copy of the Idaho Teen Reading Challenge logo?